 Garlic and herb roasted turkey breast in a baking dish with a rosemary garnish.

 I love a good roasted turkey, especially around the holidays.
 That being said, sometimes it’s just my family of 5 and we don’t want to cook up a whole huge turkey.
-This roasted turkey breast is the perfect option – it’s super flavorful, quick cooking, and festive for a holiday meal.
-For other variations on this dish, be sure to check out my smoked turkey breast and Instant Pot turkey breast recipes.
+This roasted turkey breast is the perfect option.
+It’s super flavorful, quick cooking, and festive for any holiday meal like Christmas or Thanksgiving.

-A turkey breast and bowls of butter, garlic and herbs.
+Ingredients including bowls of butter, garlic and herbs.

 Butter, garlic, herbs and seasonings in a mixing bowl.